TOPIC : Human factors, and social, societal, and organisational aspects to solve issues in fighting against crime and terrorism

 Sub-topic 2: Understanding the drivers of cybercriminality, and new methods to prevent, investigate and mitigate cybercriminal behaviour

-The Internet of Things, the ever increasing number of internet-facing devices may pose substantial threats to (cyber)security as the internet has become a target for cybercriminals.
+The Internet of Things, the ever increasing number of internet-connected devices, may pose substantial threats to (cyber)security since this fully connected world as well as the network itself have become a target for cybercriminals.
 The key challenge in this respect is to determine what the drivers of new forms of cyber criminality are and how they might be prevented and mitigated.
 The dissemination of "cybercrime-as-a-service" business models is an important enabler for crime and poses significant challenges to security.
 The increasing variety of such services, the modalities through which they are offered and the connections with different criminal activities need to be investigated to understand their trends and thus to allow for prevention and law enforcement.

 Human factors determining online behaviour as described for instance by the online disinhibition effect (individuals acting more boldly online, being less inhibited and with their judgment impaired) are drivers for cybercrime as individuals feel disconnected from the actual crime or do not even perceive it as a crime.
 Recent trends also indicate a growth in cyber juvenile delinquency and a rise in adolescent hacking.